-THAT you observe that we live in a world that rewards consumption, linking "who we are" with "what we do, have, or own".
+You realize that consumption is rewarded, linking "who we are" with "what we do, have, or own".
 You see this materialistic pattern in society, with its consequences on how we have to keep busy doing things, seeking to make money to be able to belong, feel respected and valued.
 You realize the unfortunate impact that this implicit message has on our health and well-being.
 It's like being trapped in a race to pursue an elusive and short-lived happiness.